 Weavers Cross transport-led regeneration project in Belfast

-Located alongside the largest integrated transport hub in Ireland, Weavers Cross is a 121,000 square metre regeneration project of mixed-use space.
+Located alongside the largest fully integrated transport hub on the island of Ireland, Weavers Cross is a once in a generation opportunity to ‘regenerate through reconnection'.

-The multi-million pound publicly funded Belfast Transport Hub will facilitate 20 million passenger journeys a year as the beating heart of the Weavers Cross scheme.
+The multi-million pound publicly funded Belfast Grand Central Station will facilitate 20 million passenger journeys a year as the beating heart of the Weavers Cross scheme.

 Location: